cacko/yii2-clamav/README.md

 # yii2-clamav
-yii2-clamav is a Yii2 component to clamd / clamscan that allows you to scan files and directories using ClamAV.
+yii2-clamav is a Yii2 component to clamd / clamscan that allows you to scan files and directories using ClamAV. it's a fork of https://github.com/vanagnostos/php-clamav adapted for Yii2

 Examples
 ========